A tiny, tight-knit beach enclave hammered by Sandy

-MATUNUCK, Rhode Island "This is what I call salvage" said Chris Hannafin, jumping across what was once was the front wall of his friends' oceanside cottage.
+MATUNUCK Rhode Island Oct 30 "This is what I call salvage" said Chris Hannafin, jumping across what was once was the front wall of his friends' oceanside cottage.

 Now with the rain picking up again and the tide coming in, Hannafin shouted to his 9-year-old daughter to jump out of the way of the next wave.

-"Three houses are completely gone, and this could be four or five," Hannafin said, gesturing to where he was standing and to the equally battered neighbouring cottage.
+"Three houses are completely gone, and this could be four or five," Hannafin said, gesturing to where he was standing and to the equally battered neighboring cottage.

 Waterlogged bedding, children's toys, rubber shoes and plenty of siding littered the normally neat rows of oceanfront cottages.
 Families have summered there for generations, through the massive hurricane of 1938 and Hurricane Carol in 1954, said Nancy Carpenter Thoresen, whose family still owns the land on which some 375 small cottages are built.